 Probiotics and Fermented Foods

 The first step to treat IBS naturally is to add fermented food and/or a probiotic supplement to your daily regimen.
 Probiotics are live micro-organisms that, when administered in adequate amounts, neutralize toxic compounds.
-Research has shown that 50–75 percent of those who make this change will notice a significant difference in their IBS symptoms.
+Research has shown that 50–75% of those who make this change will notice a significant difference in their IBS symptoms.

 Naturally fermented, "live" foods have been around since the beginning of mankind.
 Fermented vegetables (sauerkraut) and milk products (clabber, yogurt, cheese, buttermilk, kefir), fermented soy products (natto, miso, tempeh, tofu), and even naturally fermented, unpasteurized beers are some of the most complete probiotics available, literally bursting with the beneficial bacteria that promote optimal bowel health.